yuling0113/Five-in-a-row/README.md

 # Gomoku Game
 An upgraded Gomoku (Five in a Row) game with mines in the board based on Python and Tkinter commands is displayed with special function including customizable game setting before starting the game, undo option and draw option while playing, and score recording, restart option, and quit option while gameover.
-This Mine-Gomoku game
+This Mine-Gomoku game provides tradition mode of gomoku (number of mines = 0) and orginal mode with cells containing mines where players cannot place pieces and cannot know whether the cell contains mine until it is clicked, which increases the fun of the game.

 ## Features

 **Rule Reading Selection**: Players can choose whether skip the rule reading.

-**Customizable Player Names**: Personalize the game experience.

-**Customizable black and white pieces player**: Two ways to distribute the black and white parties.
+**Customizable Game Setting**: Personalize the game experience with customizable usernames, provide two ways (Random/Custom) to distribute the black and white parties and provide the customizable number of mines.

 **Timed Turns**: Each player has 30s to place piece.

 **Undo button**: Each player gets two opportunities to undo their last moves.

+**Draw button**: Players can draw the game immediately without winners.

-**Dynamic Redraw**: Record the action dynamically and can reshow the board based on the history.
+**Redraw**: Record the action dynamically and can reshow the board based on the history.

+**Redisplay**: The history and all the mines would redisplay when the game is over.

-**Winning Detection**: Automatically identifies the winner.
+**Winning Detection**: Automatically identifies the winner if five consecutive pieces in a row are detected.

 **Score Tracking**: Able to track the 2 players' scores.